Cherry on Top (Bini song): Live performances

 Prior to the song's official release, Bini performed "Cherry on Top" at their first solo concert, Biniverse, which ran for three nights from June 28 to 30, 2024 at the New Frontier Theater in Quezon City.
 On July 27, they performed the track at the KCON music festival in Los Angeles.
 They were the first P-pop act to appear on the KCON stage.
 According to the Filipino news site Rappler, Bini's performance provided an opportunity for the overall P-pop industry to attain global recognition.
 On August 27, they performed a medley of "Cherry on Top" and "Pantropiko" (lit.
 'Tropical') at the Hotel Shilla in Seoul for the Billboard K Power 100 ceremony, where they received the Voices of Asia award.
-On October 15, Bini performed the song, along with "Pantropiko", at Billboard Philippines' Mainstage anniversary show, held at the SM Mall of Asia Arena.
+On October 15, Bini performed the song, along with "Pantropiko", at Billboard Philippines Mainstage anniversary show, held at the SM Mall of Asia Arena.
 Due to a technical issue, the instrumentals suddenly stopped in the middle of "Cherry on Top".
-Following a moment of confusion, the Bini members decided to sing the track a capella.
+Following a moment of confusion, the Bini members sang the track a capella.

+In April 2026, they performed the remix of "Cherry on Top" during their debut performance at Coachella 2026.